Macomatic/seg4105_playground/lab04/README.md

 # Lab 4

-### Feature
+### High-Level Description
-The feature that I will be working on during the six-week cycle is a 3D attachment that can house our Pico Pi without hindering its functionality, can attach to any mouse with ease, and can be repositioned and removed whenever desired.
+The feature that I will be working on during the six-week cycle is designing and creating a 3D case.
+This case needs to be able to house the Pico Pi (single-board computer used for software functionality) whilst not hindernig its own functionality (cables should not be blocked).
+Furthermore, I am also going to design and implement the attachment apparatus used to attach the newly-created 3D case to any mouse.
+It needs to create a solid connection whilst also allowing the user to remove it and reposition it on the mouse.

 ### Fat marker sketch
 <img src="fat_marker_sketch.png">